Happyr/developer.happyr.com/_posts/2018-08-12-define-access-control-in-database.md

 ## Using Symfony voters

-Symfony is using voters [LINK] to decide access to URL and resources.
-There are many voters that come with the security component [LINK] that are using the configuration in `security.access_control` to decide if the request should be granted or not.
+Symfony is using voters to decide access to URL and resources.
+There are many voters that come with the [security component](https://github.com/symfony/symfony/tree/4.1/src/Symfony/Component/Security/Core/Authorization/Voter) that are using the configuration in `security.access_control` to decide if the request should be granted or not.

 What we want to do is to create a new voter that access the database.
-How you create a Voter is covered by the Symfony documentation [LINK].
+How you create a Voter is covered by the [Symfony documentation](https://symfony.com/doc/current/security/voters.html).

 {% highlight php %}
 use Doctrine\ORM\EntityManagerInterface;